 Introduction to Kennedale, Texas

 Kennedale, Texas, in Tarrant county, is 7 miles SE of Fort Worth, Texas.
-There are an estimated 5,850 people in the city.

 The area where Kennedale is located has been inhabited since the 1860s.
 The site was chosen because of its proximity to a mineral water well.
 The area was eventually purchased by Oliver S. Kennedy, John D. Hudson and C.B.
 Teague.
 A post office was established in 1884.
 In 1886, the region was surveyed and named after Oliver S. Kennedy, a local attorney who donated a number of plots to the Southern Pacific Railroad to encourage them to build a railroad through the city.
 Kennedale prospered after the defense industry developed in Forth Worth.
 The city was incorporated in 1947.